shopsys/monorepo-tools/packages/product-feed-interface/README.md

 The methods to be implemented are described in the [FeedConfigInterface](./src/FeedConfigInterface.php) itself.

+For general information on plugin creation see the documentation of the [General Shopsys Framework Plugin Interface repository](https://github.com/shopsys/plugin-interface).

 ### Example
 You can take a look at the package [shopsys/product-feed-zbozi](https://github.com/shopsys/product-feed-zbozi/) for implementation of [Zboží.cz](https://www.zbozi.cz) product feed plugin.